 Additionally, a careful examination of your dog’s mental state may reveal some clues.
 Has his behavior changed?
 A change in lifestyle can cause personal protection dogs to experience higher levels of stress and can even lead to depression.
 For instance, if you worked at home and now suddenly have a job outside the home, this may lead to heightened stress for your pet.
 While you’re away, the pet may spend his time alone scratching and chewing his fur.

 There Are Options For The Treatment Of Hot Spots

 As is the case with almost anything, there are multiple treatment options available for the hot spots on your dog.
-The first inclination may be to visit the local veterinarian, but, as hot spots don’t pose an emergency situation, it may be preferable to consider alternate treatment options.
+The first inclination may be to visit the local veterinarian, but, as hotspots don’t pose an emergency situation, it may be preferable to consider alternative treatment options.
 If the hot spot can be eliminated naturally, that would certainly be better for the dog.

 Most places that offer personal protection dogs for sale generally offer resources and products that may help cure your pet of his condition.
 Even in those circumstances, be wary of what commercial products you consider using on the dog.
 Even the best antibiotics or antifungal ointments or sprays may not permanently alleviate the condition.

 Referring back to the previous section, if you haven’t identified and eliminated the root cause of the hot spots, they may return even with medication.

 Among the natural remedies available, Calendula (marigold) is the preferred method, proving effective as a cream, lotion, ointment, or salve.
 The properties in Calendula have proven effective in the reduction of an animal’s itching and skin irritation.
 It also contributes to the healing process.
 Calendula can be found in a variety of health food stores.

 As a natural substance, Calendula is safe in the event that your dog licks it off his body.